Frequently Asked Questions: COVID-19 and the Library

 Checkout and Returns

 How do I check out books, DVDs, and other library materials if I don't want to enter the building?
 The library is offering contactless holds pickup at the drive-up window.
-Manage your holds online, and we will notify you when your items are ready to be picked up.
+Place holds online, and we will notify you when your items are ready to be picked up.
 See our drive-up services page for more information.

 Are Library of Things items available?
 Due to the size and fragile nature of these items, Library of Things items are not available at this stage, with the exception of WiFi Hotspots and Rokus.